beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 * Local repository: local work area is split into:
 	* Working directory: folders/files that you are currently working on.
 	* Staging area (Index): is a holding area for changes that will be committed, so you can control what parts of the working tree go into the next level.
-	* Local Repository (HEAD): a reference to a specific commit and it serves two major purposes: it tells Git which commit to take files from when checkout is executed and it tells Git where to put new commits when commit is executed.
+	* Local Repository (HEAD): a reference to a specific commit(usually points to the most recent commit on the current branch) and it serves two major purposes: it tells Git which commit to take files from when checkout is executed and it tells Git where to put new commits when commit is executed.

 * Remote repository: place where code is stored like GitHub, Bitbucket, etc.